dyg81/modal-bundle/README.md

 ];
 ```

-**Hint:** The processes below are automatic if you use symfony flex.
+**Hint:** The processes above are automatic if you use symfony flex.

 And install the assets using the following command: